jeguzzi/robomaster_ros/_sources/robomaster_ros_modules/camera.rst.txt

   To avoid streaming or decoding images or sounds when not needed, we expose the parameters ``camera.{audio|video}.<format>`` to control the activation of the different topics.
 They support the following values:

+  - -1: topic is not created; this config cannot be changed at runtime,
   - 0: topic is not active, messages are not published,
   - 1: topic is active, messages are published,
-  - 2: topic is active on-demand, messages published only when there is at least one subscriber; only supported from ROS 2 iron.
+  - 2: topic is active on-demand, messages published only when there is at least one subscriber.

   When no audio/video topic is active, the audio/video stream from the robot to the ROS driver is stopped.
   As soon as one topic becomes active, the stream is resumed.